awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## When I try to log in, the Amazon WorkSpaces Windows client gets stuck on the "Preparing your login page" screen<a name="login_stuck_preparing_page"></a>

 When starting versions 3\.0\.4 and 3\.0\.5 of the WorkSpaces Windows client application on a Windows 10 machine, the client might get stuck on the "Preparing your login page" screen\.
-To avoid this issue, do not run the Windows client application with administrator \(elevated\) privileges\.
+To avoid this issue, either upgrade to version 3\.0\.6 of the Windows client application or do not run the Windows client application with administrator \(elevated\) privileges\.

 ## The Amazon WorkSpaces Windows client application login page is very tiny<a name="login_tiny_page"></a>